• Skip to primary navigation

 Selecting Thermal Imaging Inspection and Analysis Equipment

-A variety of methods are available for conducting thermal analysis and inspections at a facility.
-These include a thermal imaging camera, hand-held radiation thermometers, heat-sensitive stickers, paints, or numerous other combinations.
+Various methods are available for conducting thermal analysis and inspections at a facility.
+These include a thermal imaging camera, hand-held radiation thermometers, heat-sensitive stickers, paints, and numerous other combinations.

 Benchmark practitioners tell us from their experience that the thermal imaging method delivers the best combination of information and accuracy.